collective/rapido.plone/docs/principles.rst

 Here are the basic steps to create a Rapido app:

-- go to the theme folder (``static`` folder in the theme module if we want to work in the filesystem, or in Plone setup / Theme if we prefer inline),
+- go to the theme folder (in Plone setup / Theme if we prefer to work inline, or, if your prefer to work in the filesystem, it might be either in the ``static`` folder in your theme package, or in the ``resources`` folder in your Plone install if you do not have a custom package),
 - add a new folder named ``rapido``,
 - in ``rapido``, add a new folder named ``myapp``.